Trick or Treat! Make These 5 Halloween Treats for About $6

 These are almost terrifyingly simple to make and are another nice break from the Halloween barrage of sweets, sweets and more sweets.

 A dozen eggs

 If you don’t have your own classic deviled eggs recipe, you can use this one to create the base of this snack.
 But hold the paprika — we’re topping them with something else!

 Once you have your deviled eggs made, creating the spiders couldn’t be easier.

 Slice each olive in half lengthwise.
 Place one full half on top of each deviled egg.
 Take the other olive half and slice it into eight thin strips.
 Arrange these around the olive halves already on the eggs to create the spider legs.

 5. Witch’s Brew Punch

-You’ll want to start the prep work here a couple of days before the party because you’ll need time to freeze ice cubes.
+You’ll want to start the prep work here a couple of days early because you’ll need time to freeze ice cubes.
 Start by pouring cranberry juice into ice cube molds.
 Drop a gummy worm into each cube and freeze overnight.